canonical/backup-operators/docs/explanation/security.md

 # Backup integrator charm

-The Backup Integrator charm is a workload-less subordinate charm.
-There are no security vulnerabilities beyond Juju's intrinsic ones.
+The backup integrator charm is a workload-less subordinate charm.
+There are no security vulnerabilities beyond [Juju's intrinsic ones](https://documentation.ubuntu.com/juju/3.6/explanation/juju-security/).